Republicans rebel against mask requirement in House chamber - WTMJ

 Associated Press

-The GOP lawmakers opted to keep their mask off during votes Tuesday, with some taking care to stand in the well of the chamber to ensure that spectators, colleagues and C-SPAN’s cameras could not miss them.
+Some GOP lawmakers opted to keep their masks off during votes Tuesday, with a few taking particular care to stand in the well of the chamber to ensure that spectators, colleagues and C-SPAN’s cameras could not miss them.

 Their defiance could come at a financial cost.
-Lawmakers who refuse to wear are subject to a fine of $500 for the first offense.
+Lawmakers who refuse to wear masks are subject to a fine of $500 for the first offense.
 Subsequent offenses can result in a $2,500 fine.
-In practice, however, the House Sergeant at Arms is providing a warning for the first offense.
+In practice, however, the House sergeant-at-arms is providing a warning for the first offense.

 Seven lawmakers will be getting such warnings, according to a list obtained by The Associated Press: Reps.
 Lauren Boebert of Colorado, Thomas Massie of Kentucky, Marjorie Taylor Greene of Georgia, Chip Roy of Texas, Bob Good of Virginia, Louie Gohmert of Texas and Mary Miller of Illinois